-Cooper had been in a shelter for a few weeks.
+Cooper had been in a shelter for a few weeks before coming to RMCR.
 He has a history of being passed around in his rural area.
-The shelter suspected he had been abused in his past.
+The shelter said that he had been abused in his past, mostly by men in ball caps.
 He is really in need of some stability and that has begin in his foster home.
-He guards his resources with growling and acting like he will nip.
-He would do best as an only dog.
-He does has selective dog friends in the foster home but he will still guard his things and his foster.
+He guards his resources with growling and he will nip if the growl is not enough warning.
+He does still guard his things and his foster.
 When he is focused on something and does not get, or he does not want to move, he can get frustrated and reactive.
 If he doesn't get what he wants he starts barking.
 He is house trained, crate trained.
-Is said to be doggy door trained but current foster does not have a doggie door.
+Is said to be doggy door trained but foster does not have a doggie door.
 Cooper's vet said that she thinks he wants to be good but gets confused an distracted.
-He started on Prozac 4 weeks ago which is helping.
+He is on Prozac and CBD which has helped.
 He does have some low back pain and mild knee issues which pain medications help.
-He just started taking Apoquel for itching caused from dry skin.
+He takes Apoquel for itching.
 Cooper is still worried about grooming tools so we are approaching that little by little.

 If you are interested in adopting Cooper, are an experienced dog owner, with a fenced yard, and have no children or other dogs, OR one dog who could be a teacher / leader for Cooper please respond to this post.